dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 The previous recipe showed you how to define your own action.
 This is all good, except that you need to know the type of the function in which the action will be used.
-Sometimes that can be a problem.
+Sometimes that can be m_a problem.
 For example, if you want to use the action in functions with *different* types (e.g. like `Return()` and `SetArgPointee()`).